webVueBlog/awesome-stars-webVueBlog/README.md

 *   [inorganik/countUp.js](https://github.com/inorganik/countUp.js) - Animates a numerical value by counting to it

-*   [dolanmiu/docx](https://github.com/dolanmiu/docx) - Easily generate .docx files with JS/TS with a nice declarative API.
+*   [dolanmiu/docx](https://github.com/dolanmiu/docx) - Easily generate and modify .docx files with JS/TS with a nice declarative API.
 Works for Node and on the Browser.

 *   [pillarjs/path-to-regexp](https://github.com/pillarjs/path-to-regexp) - Turn a path string such as `/user/:name` into a regular expression